Scroll to navigation

 The effect depends on whether the terminal has the margin capabilities:

-• If the terminal provides the capability for setting the left margin, tabs uses this, and adjusts the available width for tab-stops.
+• If the terminal provides the capability for setting the left margin, tabs uses this, and adjusts the available tab stop widths.

-• If the terminal does not provide the margin capabilities, tabs imitates the effect, putting the tab stops at the appropriate place on each line.
-The terminal's left-margin is not modified.
+• If the terminal does not provide the margin capabilities, tabs imitates their effect, putting tab stops at appropriate places on each line.
+The terminal's left margin is not modified.

 If the margin parameter is omitted, the default is 10.
-Use +m0 to reset the left margin, i.e., to the left edge of the terminal's display.
-Before setting a left-margin, tabs resets the margin to reduce problems which might arise on moving the cursor before the current left-margin.
+Use +m0 to reset the left margin, that is, to make it the left edge of the terminal's display.
+Before setting a left margin, tabs resets the margin to reduce problems that might arise from moving the cursor to the left of the current left margin.

-When setting or resetting the left-margin, tabs may reset the right-margin.
+When setting or resetting the left margin, tabs may also reset the right margin.

 PORTABILITY

-• This standard describes a +m option, to set a terminal's left-margin.
-Very few of the entries in the terminal database provide the smgl (set_left_margin) or smglp (set_left_margin_parm) capability needed to support the feature.
+• this standard describes a +m option to set a terminal's left margin.
+Very few of the entries in the terminal database provide the set_left_margin (smgl) or set_left_margin_parm (smglp) capabilities needed to support the feature.

 • There is no counterpart in X/Open Curses Issue 7 for this utility, unlike tput(1).

 A tabs utility appeared in PWB/Unix 1.0 (1977).
-There was a reduced version of the tabs utility in Unix 7th edition and in 3BSD (1979).
-The latter supported a single “-n” option (to cause the first tab stop to be set on the left margin).
-That option is not documented by POSIX.
+A reduced version shipped in Seventh Edition Unix (early 1979) and in 3BSD (later the same year); it supported a “-n” option to set the first tab stop at the left margin.
+That option is not specified by POSIX.

-The PWB/Unix tabs utility, which was included in System III (1980), used built-in tables rather than the terminal database, to support a half-dozen hardcopy terminal (printer) types.
-It also had built-in logic to support the left-margin, as well as a feature for copying the tab settings from a file.
+The PWB/Unix tabs utility returned in System III (1980), and used built-in tables to support a half-dozen hardcopy terminal (printer) types.
+It also had logic to support setting the left margin, as well as a feature for copying the tab settings from a file.

-The +m option was documented in the Base Specifications Issue 5 (Unix98, 1997), and omitted in Issue 6 (Unix03, 2004) without documenting the rationale, though an introductory comment “and optionally adjusts the margin” remains, overlooked in the removal.
-The documented tabs utility in Issues 6 and later has no mechanism for setting margins.
-The +m option in this implementation differs from the feature in SVr4 by using terminal capabilities rather than built-in tables.
+The +m option was documented in the POSIX Base Specifications Issue 5 (Unix98, 1997), then omitted in Issue 6 (Unix03, 2004) without express motivation, though an introductory comment “and optionally adjusts the margin” remains, overlooked in the removal.
+The tabs utility documented in Issues 6 and later has no mechanism for setting margins.
+The +m option in ncurses tabs differs from the SVr4 feature by using terminal capabilities rather than built-in tables.

-POSIX documents no limits on the number of tab stops.
-Documentation for other implementations states that there is a limit on the number of tab stops (e.g., 20 in PWB/Unix's tabs utility).
-While some terminals may not accept an arbitrary number of tab stops, this implementation will attempt to set tab stops up to the right margin of the screen, if the given list happens to be that long.
+POSIX documents no limit on the number of tab stops.
+Other implementations impose one; the limit is 20 in PWB/Unix's tabs utility.
+While some terminals may not accept an arbitrary number of tab stops, ncurses tabs attempts to set tab stops up to the right margin if the list thereof is sufficiently long.

-The Rationale section of the POSIX documentation goes into some detail about the ways the committee considered redesigning the tabs and tput utilities, without proposing an improved solution.
-It comments that
+The “Rationale” section of the Issue 6 tabs reference page details how the committee considered redesigning the tabs and tput utilities, without settling on an improved solution.
+It claims that

 SEE ALSO